 |10 year government bond yield||2.65%|

-Stocks are flattish after the jobs report.
-Bonds and MBS are up.
+Stocks are lower this morning after yesterday’s release of the FOMC minutes.
+Bonds and MBS are down small.